nstecker16/active-directory-lab/README.md

 - Installing Windows Server 2022 on a VM.
 - Utilizing Server Manager on Windows Server to manage services and features.
 - Creating documentation files using markdown.
+- Utilizing Git and GitHub to document changes

 ## Screenshots